Tex Thornton: Philanthropy

 The USC Thornton School of Music at the University of Southern California is named in honor of Thornton's widow, Flora L. Thornton, due in part to a $25 million donation she made in 1999.
 Thornton was a trustee and donor to the university for many years.
 The Thornton Center for Engineering Management at Stanford University is also named in honor of Thornton.

-The Charles B. Thornton Administrative building on the campus of Pepperdine University stands as a tribute to the Thornton family.
+The Charles B. Thornton Administrative Center on the Pepperdine University campus in Malibu, California, is a tribute to the Thornton family.

 Death

 He died in November 1981.
 He was buried at the Arlington National Cemetery.